 About The Paper Project

 His archives provide an opportunity for Alaskans from all corners of the state to understand our state’s history, and apply those lessons from the past into a new vision for the future.
 We are grateful to the dedicated staff at the UAF Rasmuson Library for providing the preliminary inventory of this extensive collection with generous contributions by BP Alaska and the Pollock Conservation Council.
+The Papers Collection is located at the Ted Stevens Foundation in Anchorage and is currently closed to the public.
+Please feel free to contact us for more information.

 A collection of photos gathered through the papers projects of Ted Steven’s life before and during his time as senator.